elena-krismer/Project_FASTQtrimmer/Report/Report.md

 Report
 Code

-The final outputfile should only contain reads with a defined maximum of unknown bases, minimum average quality and minimum lenght of the sequence.
-The sequence/quality line must therefore meet all three criteria.
-When the filters are passed the four positions of the read are called and written into the ouputfile, else the read is counted as 'filtered' for the summaryfile.

 ## 2. Theory <a name="2">

 As described in the introduction every read in a FASTQ file consists of four lines.
 This convention is the base of the program.
-Thus, the file gets read into a list and all following operations are performed by calling these certain positions of the list (list position 1 for the sequence line, list position 3 for the quality line).
+The FASTQ file gets stored into a list, as this this datastructure allows all desired operations(calling positions, modifying,..).
+After the file gets read into a list and all following operations are performed by calling these certain positions of the list (list position 1 for the sequence line, list position 3 for the quality line).

 The output of the program consists of two files the trimmed and filtered FASTQ file and the summary file, containing the count of trimmed and filtered reads.
-For trimming it has to be noticed that the position 'x' in the sequence line corresponds to position 'x' in the quality line.
+For trimming it has to be noticed that the position *x* in the sequence line corresponds to position *x* in the quality line.
 Thus when trimming the same amount of characters has to be trimmed from both lines.

 The final output file should only contain reads with a defined maximum of unknown bases, minimum average quality, and the minimum length of the sequence.
 The sequence/quality line must therefore meet all three criteria.
-When the filters are passed the four positions of the read will are called and written into the output file, else the read is counted as 'filtered' for the summary file.
+When the filters are passed the four positions of the read, are called and written into the output file, else the read is counted as 'filtered' for the summary file.

 Besides filtering and trimming the quality score has to be adjusted to the determined Phred scale.

 To not overwhelm the user with too many options, the trimming and quality parameters are optional.